The history of Huntingtower Castle

 There are inevitably weighty and competing accounts of the event, the official (the king’s version) which is disbelieved by many scholars and the one documented in the Ruthven Family Papers, a manuscript (edited by Samuel Cowan 1912).

 This not only considers the events of August 1660 it offers, for the serious student, a more detailed account of the Ruthven family history.
-Later studies by Arbuckle (1957) and Lee (1980) offer more contemporary opinion.
+Later studies by Arbuckle (1957) and Lee (1980) offer more contemporary opinions.

 In an attempt to add some clarity, Historic Environment Scotland poses the question: “was Gowrie trying to engineer another coup d’état or was the king cunningly ridding himself of one of his enemies?”
 That question has never been answered.